-An invitational conference on the local mission of higher education will be held in Dublin on October 4-5, 2018.
-It will include a public event open to the broader Irish higher education community.
+An invitational conference on the local mission of higher education was held in Dublin on October 4-5, 2018.
+It included a public event open to the broader Irish higher education community, and a book on the basis of the conference will be published in late spring/early summer 2019, hopefully in time for a follow up conference to be held in Strasbourg on June 18-19.